Dogue de Bordeaux vs Dogo Argentino: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Nutrition planning for Dogue de Bordeaux versus Dogo Argentino involves different considerations.
 Dogue de Bordeaux (Large (99-110+ lbs), moderate activity) has different caloric and macronutrient needs than Dogo Argentino (Large (80-100 lbs), high (1-2 hours daily) activity).
 Monthly food budgets reflect these differences: expect to spend more on Dogue de Bordeaux due to volume requirements.
-Health-condition-specific dietary needs also differ—Dogue de Bordeaux's associations with Orthopedic Conditions may warrant targeted nutrition, while Dogo Argentino's predisposition to Orthopedic Conditions calls for different dietary strategies.
+Health-condition-specific dietary needs also differ—Dogue de Bordeaux's associations with joint and skeletal conditions may warrant targeted nutrition, while Dogo Argentino's tendency toward hip dysplasia and other orthopedic problems calls for different dietary strategies.
 Prospective owners should factor these recurring nutritional costs and complexity into their comparison of the two dogs.

 Living Space and Habitat Requirements